jklibby/stereo-hand-landmarker/readme.md

 We can install dependacies using conda.

 ```
-conda env create -n <env-name>  -f environment.yml
+conda env create  -f env.yml
 ```

 ```
 conda activate <env-name>
 ```

+## Importing Calibration

+Add the extrinsics and intrinsics directories to the root of this directory.
+Rename them to `camera_intrinsics` and `camera_extrinsics`

 ## Starting Application

-First start Redis using `docker compose`.
+First start Redis using `docker compose up`.
 Make sure you are in the project directory on the terminal.

 ```
 docker compose up -d